Staying safe from trips and falls

 Those over the age of 85 are 15 times more likely to fracture their hip in a fall than a 65-year-old.
 Hip fractures can have a huge impact, with 30% of those over 85 who suffer one requiring placement in aged residential care.

-Live Stronger for Longer has become a movement among older people.
-It's brought to you by ACC, Health Quality and Safety Commission (HQSC), Ministry of Health, local community health providers, home carers, and community groups across the country.
+The Live Stronger for Longer programme is brought to you by ACC, Health Quality and Safety Commission (HQSC), Ministry of Health, local community health providers, home carers, and community groups across the country.

 Information and advice to help you stay free from falls